VAID: Indexing View Designs in Visual Analytics System: Abstract

 \section{Abstract}

-Visual analytics (VA) systems have been widely used to facilitate decision-making and analytical reasoning in various application domains.
-VA involves visual designs, interaction designs, and data mining, which is a systematic and complex paradigm.
-In this work, we focus on the design of effective visualizations for complex data and analytical tasks, which is a critical step in designing a VA system.
-This step is challenging because it requires extensive knowledge about domain problems and visualization to design effective encodings.
-Existing visualization designs published in top venues are valuable resources to inspire designs for problems with similar data structures and tasks.
-However, those designs are hard to understand, parse, and retrieve due to the lack of specifications.
-To address this problem, we build KB4VA, a knowledge base of visualization designs in VA systems with comprehensive labels about their analytical tasks and visual encodings.
-Our labeling scheme is inspired by a workshop study with 12 VA researchers to learn user requirements in understanding and retrieving professional visualization designs in VA systems.
-The theme extends Vega-Lite specifications for describing advanced and composited visualization designs in a declarative manner, thus facilitating human understanding and automatic indexing.
-To demonstrate the usefulness of our knowledge base, we present a user study about design inspirations for VA tasks.
-In summary, our work opens new perspectives for enhancing the accessibility and reusability of professional visualization designs.
+Visual analytics (VA) systems have been widely used in various application domains.
+However, VA systems are complex in design, which imposes a serious problem: although the academic community constantly designs and implements new designs, the designs are difficult to query, understand, and refer to by subsequent designers.
+To mark a major step forward in tackling this problem, we index VA designs in an expressive and accessible way, transforming the designs into a structured format.
+We first conducted a workshop study with VA designers to learn user requirements for understanding and retrieving professional designs in VA systems.
+Thereafter, we came up with an index structure VAID to describe advanced and composited visualization designs with comprehensive labels about their analytical tasks and visual designs.
+The usefulness of VAID was validated through user studies.
+Our work opens new perspectives for enhancing the accessibility and reusability of professional visualization designs.